Curriculum and Activity Guides

 What is Project Wild?

 Project Wild is a series of activity guides that can be used as part of any class instruction, designed for pre-K through 12th grade.
-The four guides that are part of the Maine Project Wild suite are Project Wild (terrestrial) guide, Aquatic Wild, Growing Up Wild, and Flying Wild.
+The guides that are part of the Maine Project Wild suite are Project Wild (terrestrial) guide, Aquatic Wild, and Growing Up Wild.
 All of Project Wild is facilitated nationally by the Association of Fish and Wildlife Agencies and coordinated by an agency or organization in each state.
 It is the mission of Project Wild to provide wildlife-based conservation and environmental education that fosters responsible actions toward wildlife and related natural resources.
 Each of the individual guides has their own focus, but all are designed with hands-on, inquisitive, student lead learning in mind, and are aligned with education standards.

 Project Wild activities are designed to assist learners of any age in developing awareness, knowledge, skills, and commitment to result in informed decisions, responsible behavior, and constructive actions concerning wildlife and the environment upon which all life depends.